What is RDP and How to use it?

 • Constant connection and sharing between local and remote computers.

-• Local files are automatically redirected to remote desktops.
+• Local files automatically redirected to remote desktops.

 Despite all these features, not every RDP client supports these features.
 While operating in an enhanced mode, the client is ought to only support certain features.